PhilippeW83440/CarND-MPC-Project/README.md

      <br>solver_setup.png
 </p>

-To summarize: we are solving a non-linear minimizatrion problem.
+To summarize: we are solving a non-linear minimization problem.
 Trying to minimize a defined cost function given a set of constraints (provided by the state equations and actuators constraints) over a discretized set of N time steps (one step every dt seconds).

 ### Polynomial Fitting and MPC Preprocessing

-Waypoints populated by path planning module are transformed into vehicule coordinate system.
+Waypoints populated by the path planning module are transformed into the vehicle coordinate system.
-First we do -Translation(px, py) and then multiply [x, y] by the inverse of the Rotation matrix(psi) of the vehicule.
+First, we do -Translation(px, py) and then multiply [x, y] by the inverse of the Rotation matrix(psi) of the vehicle.
 ```cpp
           // tranform to vehicule coordinates
           for (size_t i = 0; i < ptsx.size(); i++) {